husarion/static_docs_deprecated/src/core2/manuals/hardware.md

 ## hSensor ##

-CORE2 is equipped with six hSensor ports.
+CORE2 is equipped with six hSensor ports (Shrouded Box Header: 2×3-Pin, 0.1" (2.54 mm) Male).

 The hSensor is intended to be used with many different sensors, such as spatial orientation sensors (like MPU9250), light sensors, sound sensors, limit switches and many others.